MarineRobotics/remote_controller/README.md

 [comment]: <> (TODO: Need to tell people to use correct script)
 ## Manual installation
 ### Install and configure ROS
-* Install ROS Noetic and configure your ~/.bashrc file using the oficial ROS tutorial.
-Make sure to install the `desktop` package or higher depending on the operating system. http://wiki.ros.org/noetic/Installation/Ubuntu
+* Click the link below to the official ROS tutorial.
+Follow the tutorial to install ROS Noetic and configure your ~/.bashrc file.
+Make sure to **install the `desktop` package** or higher depending on the operating system. http://wiki.ros.org/noetic/Installation/Ubuntu

 * Next we'll install extra python3 related dependencies